Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation

 \subsection{Enhanced Preference Modeling via LLM}

 In recommendation scenarios, LLM generally plays two roles: as a text feature encoder (Section~\ref{sec:srmodel}) or a recommender~\cite{DBLP:journals/corr/abs-2305-07001,DBLP:conf/recsys/BaoZZWF023}.
-The former offers greater flexibility and efficiency, while the latter is beneficial for the more effective utilization of LLM’s excellent semantic understanding and knowledge reasoning capabilities.
-Therefore, in this section, we further perform enhanced user preference modeling through a LLM recommender to improve the semantics of the SR model.
-It is worth noting that this component is only included \emph{in the alignment training stage} and does not exist in the subsequent fine-tuning and practical deployment.
+The former offers greater flexibility and efficiency, while the latter is beneficial for maximizing LLM’s excellent semantic understanding and knowledge reasoning capabilities.
+Therefore, we further introduce enhanced user preference modeling through a LLM recommender to improve the semantics of the SR model.
+Notably, this component is only included \emph{in the alignment training stage} and does not exist in the subsequent fine-tuning and practical deployment.

-Following previous works~\cite{DBLP:journals/corr/abs-2305-08845,DBLP:conf/recsys/DaiSZYSXS0X23,DBLP:journals/corr/abs-2305-07001}, we format the user interaction sequences in the form of textual instructions and utilize LLM for generative recommendation.
-Specifically, the instruction templates for two tasks are as follows: \begin{quote} \begin{adjustwidth}{-7mm}{-7mm}
+Following previous works~\cite{DBLP:journals/corr/abs-2305-08845,DBLP:conf/recsys/DaiSZYSXS0X23,DBLP:journals/corr/abs-2305-07001}, we format the user interaction behaviors in the form of textual instructions and utilize LLM for generative recommendation.
+Specifically, the instruction templates for two tasks are as follows: \aptLtoX{\begin{quote}

 \textbf{Video Recommendation:} \emph{A user has interacted with the following videos:} [\emph{VideoInterList}]\emph{, and his/her comment interaction history is as follows:} [\emph{CommentInterList}]\emph{.
 Please recommend the next video for him/her based on these interaction histories:}